In our experience, your instincts are

 Your family will be making a difference around the world, too.

 A significant portion of our practice’s profits go directly to support projects in our local community and abroad.
-All of the proceeds from the Tongue-Tied book and the live course are donated.
-We support mission projects like clean water wells around the world, school supplies for at-risk kids in our community, orphan ministry, and many more.
+All of the proceeds from the Tongue-Tied book, Tongue-Tied Academy, and the in-person course are donated.
+We support mission projects like clean water wells around the world, at-risk women and children in our community, orphan ministry, and many more.